flappybird1084/rianb_BSE_Template_Portfolio/index.md

 ```

 After that, I trained the model by transfer learning on resnet-18 (also imported from notebook).
 I had a lot of trouble trying to use Apple's MPS backend to train the model, as Pytorch had nicer compatibility with CPU and Nvidia CUDA training, but managed to figure it out in the end.
+However, MPS-trained models cannot be run on the CPU, so I had to redo my training all on the CPU.

 ```
 import torch